Seeed-Studio/wiki-documents/docs/NFC_Shield_V2.0.md

 A1: The cable we sold with NFC shield is 12cm.
 If you want a longer one yourself, please no more than 15cm with a IPX/U.FL connector.

-**Q2: Why I always got error "Didn\'t find PN53x board" while using NFC shield with M1 RFID card (13.56Mhz)?**

-A2: Please use the sketch "mifareclassic_formatndef" under "PN532" library to format the card, then try with "ReadTag" again.

-**Q3: Can two or more antennae be added to NFC Shield V2.0 (SKU: 113030001)?**
+**Q2: Can two or more antennae be added to NFC Shield V2.0 (SKU: 113030001)?**

-A3: NFC shield v2 is based on PN532 chip.
+A2: NFC shield v2 is based on PN532 chip.
 Please note that the design only supports one antenna.

 Resources
 ---------